valtido/sentry-docs/src/collections/_documentation/clients/react-native/cocoapods.md

 end
 ```

-After that run `pod install` which then should link everything correctly.
-Please keep in mind that you need the build steps that upload your source maps and debug symbols.
+Now, run `pod install`, which then should link everything correctly.
+Please keep in mind that you need the build steps that upload your sourcemaps and debug symbols.